-Dr. Barbara “Basia” Andraka-Christou Barbara Andraka-Christou is an assistant professor in the School of Global Health Management and Informatics with a joint secondary appointment in the College of Medicine at UCF.
+Dr. Barbara “Basia” Andraka-Christou is an associate professor in the School of Global Health Management and Informatics with a joint secondary appointment in the College of Medicine at UCF.
 Her research focuses on health services and health policies for expanding evidence-based treatment of substance use disorder.
-She also leads the UCF Court Health Services & Policies Workgroup and a Pre-Academia Mentoring Pod for female and minoritized PhD Students in Public Affairs.
+She also leads the Substance Use Policy & Evaluation (SUPER) research team.

 Dr. Andraka-Christou’s work has been published in elite substance use and health policy journals, including Health Affairs, the International Journal of Drug Policy, the Journal of Substance Abuse Treatment, the Journal of Addiction Medicine, JAMA Network Open, and Substance Abuse.
 She has appeared on National Public Radio’s All Things Considered and Morning Edition.
 She is the author of the book The Opioid Fix: America’s Addiction Crisis and the Solution They Don’t Want You to Have (Johns Hopkins University Press, 2020).
 She is a licensed attorney in Florida.